Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 Velociraptor is a powerful tool with a wide feature set.
-We wanted to glimpse an idea of what features were most popular and how users priorities these features.
-Specifically we asked about the following main use cases:
+We wanted to glimpse an idea of what features were most popular and how users prioritize these features.
+Specifically, we asked about the following main use cases:

 1. **Client monitoring and alerts (Detection).**

     Velociraptor can collect client event queries focused on detection.
-This allows the client to autonomously monitor the endpoint and sent back high value events when certain conditions are met.
+This allows the client to autonomously monitor the endpoint and send back high value events when certain conditions are met.

     12% of users were actively using this feature to monitor the end